 I’ve sometimes called Intermittent Fasting the ‘Ancient Secret’ of weight loss.
 Why do I resort to such hyperbole?
 Well, because it’s true.
 It is an ancient technique of weight loss – dating at to the time of the ancient Greeks over 2000 years ago.

 So, if you want to talk about time-tested practices, nothing beats fasting.
-Consider that low-carb diets such as endorsed by William Banting also have a long history but only dating from the mid 1800’s.
-Obesity was quite rare in the time of Jesus Christ (another strong proponent of fasting, 2017 years ago).
-The calorie-reduced, low-fat diet, on the other hand has a history of only about 50 years, and a perfect treatment record, unblemished by success.
+Consider that low-carb diets such as endorsed by William Banting also have a long history but only dating from the mid 1800’s, not nearly as long as fasting!

 But why is fasting a ‘secret’?
-Well, because the nutritional authorities have spent the last 30 years convincing us that we need to eat more to lose weight.
-We’ve all heard these lies:
+Well, because most nutritional authorities favor the message that we need to eat more to lose weight.
+We’ve all heard the warnings:

 Fasting does not cause anorexia

-Fasting is not, like, exactly fun.
-It’s a hell of a long way from morbid obesity to anorexia.
+Fasting is not exactly fun, so it’s not exactly easy to go from morbid obesity to anorexia.
 Furthermore, anorexia is a psychologic disorder of body image.
-Fasting does not lead to anorexia any more than washing your hands leads to obsessive compulsive disorder.
+Purposeful intermittent fasting for health benefits does not lead to anorexia any more than washing your hands leads to obsessive compulsive disorder.
 But these fears persist.

 Nevertheless, because of all the worries, you can rest assured that there are studies that show that intermittent fasting does not lead to eating disorders.